Councillors and The Mayor

 Councillor Vea Vea is a strong advocate for the Isaac Region and passionate about lobbying for policy change, better funding for our region and ensuring our communities grow sustainably alongside industry.

 Councillor Vea Vea has served as Deputy Mayor since 2018.
 She is Deputy Chair of Local Disaster Management Group, Chair of Planning Environment and Community Services Standing Committee, member of Water & Waste Standing Committee, Director on the board of Moranbah Early Learning Centre, and Council representative on the Moranbah Miner’s Memorial Committee.

-Outside of Council Councillor Vea Vea is President of the Moranbah & District ALP Branch and a committee member of Moranbah Highlanders Swimming Club.
+Outside of Council Councillor Vea Vea is member of Moranbah Highlanders Swimming Club committee.

 Division 6 Cr Carolyn Moriarty

 Councillor Moriarty was born in Hughenden, educated in Charters Towers and Townsville before moving to Clermont in 1990.
 She is a mother of four, a grandmother of six and a proud fifth-generation North Queenslander who appreciates the value of rural communities and the people that choose to live and invest in these areas.

 A school teacher by profession, Councillor Moriarty spent 17 years in the classroom before turning her talents to other roles including a stint in the tourism industry, working closely with local volunteers who took enormous pride in promoting Bowen, Collinsville and surrounding areas.
 Today she works in HR for a local Clermont business in the resources sector.